cpressey/Some-Games-of-Note/article/Apple II Games of Note.md

 Perhaps if I were to research Olympia beer and find out what their advertising with Artesians was like, I'd be able to answer that better.
 But to be honest, I'm not really motivated to.

+Incidentally, Mark Turmell also created the game _Turmoil_, which IMO is a much better game than Beer Run.

 ### Swashbuckler